karimdeif/multi-tenancy/documentation/setup_application.md

 Prerequiste to run the bash scripts for the setup:

 * The container images for the applications need to be available.
-* Verify the default setting for the script execution.
+* Verify the default settings for the script execution.

 The `ce-create-two-tenantcies.sh` script has following default parameters for **Code Engine**, **Applications**, **container registry**, **AppID** and **Postgres**.